-The Company's primary objectives in managing its capital are to maintain sufficient levels of capital to complete the construction of the medical marijuana production facility in London, Ontario, to obtain its permit to sell medical marijuana under the ACMPR (see Note 22) and to initiate production at the facility, as well as to cover general operating expenditures and sustain future development of the business.
+The Company's primary objectives in managing its capital are to maintain sufficient levels of capital to complete the construction of the medical marijuana production facility in London, Ontario and to initiate production and sales at the facility, as well as to cover general operating expenditures and sustain future development of the business.
 The Company achieves its objectives by allocating capital in accordance with Management's strategies and periodically raising capital from investors.

-19. COMMITMENTS
+20. COMMITMENTS